Overview Agenda for IELOL Global Immersion 2020

-The Online Learning Consortium (OLC) in collaboration with the Southern Africa Regional Universities Association (SARUA) and hosted by the University of the Western Cape (UWC), will provide an intensive, comprehensive leadership development program to expand the career pathways and networks of leaders in the field of digital and online education.
+The Online Learning Consortium (OLC) in collaboration with the Southern Africa Regional Universities Association (SARUA), will provide an intensive, comprehensive leadership development program to expand the career pathways and networks of leaders in the field of digital and online education.

 The Institute for Emerging Leadership in Online Learning (IELOL) is a unique blended-learning leadership development program sponsored by the Online Learning Consortium (OLC) and Southern Africa Regional Universities Association (SARUA).
 It serves the development needs of emerging leaders responsible for a variety of online and digital learning initiatives.

 - Self-Awareness – Explore and operationalize a personal understanding of digital learning leadership across various institutional contexts

 - Adaptability – Develop an understanding of the role of digital learning in a more complex and rapidly changing higher education environment

 - Learning Agility – Conceptualize a leadership perspective to address institutional challenges to advancing digital learning in an increasingly hyper-competitive marketplace